 - The following is the scientific classification or taxonomy of the Arctic fox:

 - It was believed that Arctic foxes evolved in Europe around 2.6 million years ago.

-- However, fossil evidences of the extinct precursor Arctic fox (Vulpes qiuzhudingi) were found on the Tibetan Plateau, which belongs to the early Pliocene (5.08 to 3.6 million years ago).
+- However, fossil evidence of the extinct precursor Arctic fox (Vulpes qiuzhudingi) was found on the Tibetan Plateau, which belongs to the early Pliocene (5.08 to 3.6 million years ago).

 - This ancient fox (Vulpes qiuzhudingi) is now believed as the ancestor of the existing Arctic fox.

-- On the basis of stable carbon and oxygen analysis of the fossils, researchers claim that during the Pliocene, the Tibetan Plateau experienced tundra-like conditions and was home to the cold-adapted mammals.
+- Based on stable carbon and oxygen analysis of the fossils, researchers claim that during the Pliocene, the Tibetan Plateau experienced tundra-like conditions and was home to the cold-adapted mammals.